Merzasphor/MWSE/docs/source/lua/type/tes3cell.rst

     The modification state of the object since the last save.

 `name`_ (`string`_)
     The name and id of the cell.
+See also displayName and editorName.

 `objectFlags`_ (`number`_)
     The raw flags of the object.

 `objectType`_ (`number`_)
     The type of object.
 Maps to values in tes3.objectType.

+`pickObjectsRoot`_ (`niNode`_)
+    The scenegraph node containing player-interactable objects from this cell.

 `region`_ (`tes3region`_)
     The region associated with the cell.
 Only available on exterior cells, or interior cells that behave as exterior cells.